ryanfleharty/spring-boot-intro/lessons/starting-a-boot-project/README.md

 }
 ```

-1. You should notice our first use of an Annotation above a class definition.
+You should notice our first use of an Annotation above a class definition.
 Annotations add functionality to a class, and will be used frequently throughout Spring Boot applications.
 You can also test out intelliJ's auto-import feature by deleting the import statements, causing the annotation to turn red.
 You can right click and import or click it and hit option+enter to add the import statement.

-1. Let's test drive the app now!
+Let's test drive the app now!
 From the root directory of the project in your command line, run the command `mvn package`.
 This will install the dependencies and bundle our app into a single executable `.jar` file.
 You should see Maven building and compiling our project, and hopefully see a BUILD SUCCESS message.

-1. Now that Maven has packaged the project, you can run the `.jar` file that lives inside the `/target` directory.
+Now that Maven has packaged the project, you can run the `.jar` file that lives inside the `/target` directory.
 Run the command: `java -jar target/<project-name>-1.0-SNAPSHOT.jar`.
 Use autocomplete to help you with this command instead of typing out the whole long file name.

-1. When you run the file, you should see a whole bunch of output in the terminal, and at the top should be your "hello world" message!
+When you run the file, you should see a whole bunch of output in the terminal, and at the top should be your "hello world" message.

-1. So what?
-We got a file to log a message, big deal.
+So what?
+We got a server to log a message, big deal.
 Let's add a RestController to allow us to respond to requests!
 Make another class in the same package as your Application class, and add the following to it:

 ```java
 @RestController
 public class HelloWorld {